A Field and Its Forms

 - In a job market where any stable employment counts as a victory, beggars can’t be choosers where location is concerned.
 And yet, as a queer person, the places where I believed I would feel most accepted and physically safe—that is, cities and towns with an active queer community—were not guaranteed to be places where 19th-century literature positions would open up.
 Every time I picked up a pen, I felt the need to be competitive enough in the field to have a shot at landing not only a long-term position, but also some of the most highly sought-after jobs in a tight market.

 - I feared that I would struggle for years as an adjunct without employer-provided healthcare.
 Indeed, I feared for my future solvency even with health insurance.
 We live in a world where, in 2018, an established and insured English professor at Humboldt State University was hit with a $48,329 bill for an allergy test.
-This fee represents more than twice my yearly take-home pay as a graduate student instructor, but it also represents an unconscionable sum in a world where, in 2014, the median pay adjuncts received for a semester-long course was $2,700 (Birmingham).
+This fee represents more than twice my yearly take-home pay during several years of my life as a graduate teaching assistant.
+It also represents an unconscionable sum in a world where, in 2014, the median pay adjuncts received for a semester-long course was $2,700 (Birmingham).
 And then, of course, there were the stories of adjunct life that circulated in the wake of Margaret Mary Vojtko’s death in 2013, accounts that highlighted the long-term precarity contingent faculty face.
 Accounts like these keep me up at night.

 As someone who studies nineteenth-century print culture and digital forms, my research focuses on the social, material, and institutional conditions that shape the way people write.
 And yet, the more I explored theories of composition and textual interaction, the better able I was to see how my own writing reflected the worst parts of my institutional reality.